aviomg/bitmap-generator/README.md

 # bitmap-generator

-This bitmap generator is a tool designed to help students on parts b and c of the final project.
+This bitmap generator is a tool designed to help students on parts b and c of the final project for COMP 541: Digital Logic

 ## Instructions for Use
 1. Create new sprites on the homepage using the pixel art grid, and click "Add to saved sprites" to save the sprite/character.